Government spending rises and casts doubt on pre-election tax cuts

 Although the IFS says this way of calculating headroom for public spending is "poorly designed", and that it "should not be the basis for immediate and permanent tax cuts".

-Chris is a journalist, editor and writer, having previously been an editor and journalist at the Financial Times and the business and money editor at The i Newspaper.
+Chris is a freelance journalist, and was previously an editor and correspondent at the Financial Times as well as the business and money editor at The i Newspaper.
 He is also the author of the Virgin Money Maker, the personal finance guide published by Virgin Books, and has written for the BBC, The Wall Street Journal, The Independent, South China Morning Post, TimeOut, Barron's and The Guardian.
 He is a graduate in Economics.